ivanlohvyn/CoinGecko_TelegramBotAPI-tutorial-/README.md

 > Note: if web page will show you, that mistakes exists, open *pythonanywhere.com.error.log* and see, what is wrong.

-Then copy url adrress of web app and set Webhook again with our URL:
+After that copy url adrress of web app and set Webhook again with our URL:
 ```
 https://api.telegram.org/bot<token>/setWebhook?url=https://<username>.pythonanywhere.com/
 ```